 My annual rant on Easter trading

-Let us start with the fact law employees from being able to earn extra money.
-We're in a recession and times are tough.
+Let us start with the fact this law bans employees from being able to earn extra money.
+We’re in a recession and times are tough.
 A shop assistant could earn say an extra $450 if they were allowed to work this Friday and Sunday.
 That would be enough money so they could then actually afford a holiday later in the year.

 Then let us look at the fact Easter Sunday is not a public holiday.
 We have a law that bans you from being able to work on a day which is not even a public holiday.
 It is simply a religious day.
 Easter Monday is a public holiday and you are allowed to work that day, but in most cases not on Easter Sunday.